Peter Pan Preschool offer parents the opportunity to be involved in their child's education.

 Family involvement in early childhood settings benefits children (Weiss et al., 2006) and multiplies children's opportunities for learning.
 Peter Pan was founded in the fall of 1958 and it was the first of its kind in Hamilton and the surrounding area.
 Today it continues to provide a program that supports children's opportunities to learn best through play, exploring the world and interacting with adults and peers.
 It has a reputation for excellence!

-We do however strongly believe that family involvement in the early childhood settings benefits children greatly so we are committed to offering many means of communication and collaboration between families, children and staff.
+We are committed to offering many means of communication and collaboration between families, children and staff.

 - Zoom Meetings

 - Remind App updates and personal messages